Adjustable Trip Kit:

 1) You shoot a variety of loads from subsonic to hyper velocity and want to be able to tune exactly to each load for optimal cycling and ultimate accuracy and reliability.

 2.)
-You use a binary trigger and want ultimate reliability without stoppages and dead triggers
+You use a binary or forced reset trigger and want ultimate reliability without stoppages and dead triggers.

 3.)
 You have a registered full auto lower and want flawless full auto function.